sydasif/python-book/docs/source/04_condition/02_if-else.md

     print("Address Found")
 ```

-In this example, we have a variable, `ip_addr`, which holds an IP address represented as a string.
-The `if` statement is employed to assess whether the string `10` exists within `ip_addr`.
-If this condition holds true, the indented block of code beneath the `if` statement is executed, resulting in the display of "Address Found."
-The critical element here is the condition, expressed as `"10" in ip_addr`.
-This condition evaluates to `True` when the string `10` is located within `ip_addr`, and to `False` otherwise.
+In this example, the variable `ip_addr` holds an IP address as a string.
+The `if` statement checks if the string "10" is in `ip_addr`.
+If it is, the code inside the `if` block runs, printing "Address Found."
+The condition `"10" in ip_addr` is true if "10" is found in `ip_addr`, and false otherwise.

 ## Conditional Statements - `elif` and `else`

-The `elif` statement serves as a valuable tool for checking an additional condition when the preceding `if` condition evaluates to `False`.
-If the initial `if` condition proves to be `True`, the code within the corresponding `if` block is executed.
-However, if it turns out to be `False`, Python proceeds to evaluate the condition following the `elif` statement.
+The `elif` statement is used to check another condition if the previous `if` condition is `False`.
+If the `if` condition is `True`, the code inside the `if` block runs.
+If it's `False`, Python checks the condition in the `elif` statement.

-Let's illustrate this with a Python code snippet:
+Here's an example:

 ```python
 ssh_timeout = 20